Dice Combinations and Probabilities in Craps

 How to Assess Craps Bets

-When deciding what bet to make, craps players should take several things into consideration.
-First and foremost, craps is a negative expectation game, which means that players are more likely to lose than to win in the long term.
-Casinos guarantee the long-term profits by establishing rules and payouts that are, in most cases, unfavorable to the players.
+When deciding which bet to place, craps players should consider several factors.
+First and foremost, craps is a negative-expectation game, meaning players are more likely to lose than to win over the long term.
+Casinos secure consistent profits by setting rules and payouts that are generally unfavorable to players.

-This can be easily noticed in the difference between the true odds and the casino odds of the different bets.
-As explained in the example above, the odds against winning for the Any 7 bet is 5 to 1 (5:1), which would suggest a payout worth 5 times the bet size if the wager wins.
-Still, the offered payout is only 4 times the size of the bet.
-Moreover, the majority of bets in this game are, overall, more likely to lose than to win.
+This imbalance is most evident in the gap between the true odds and the casino odds offered for various bets.
+As mentioned earlier, the odds against winning the Any 7 bet are 5 to 1 (5:1), which suggests a payout of five times the wager if the bet wins, yet the casino pays only four times the stake.
+In addition, most bets in the game are, overall, more likely to lose than to win.

-All this is expressed in the so-called house edge, the mathematical advantage of casinos over its patrons.
-It can be described as the ratio of the expected loss to the initial bet and almost all wagers in craps have a house edge of at least 1.41%.
-This means that players can expect to lose an average of 1.41% of their total bet.
-The exact percentages of the house edge vary between the different bets and across casinos, which sometimes pay differently for the same type of a winning wager.
-Still, several betting options offer great odds and nice payouts.
+This disadvantage is quantified by the house edge – the casino’s mathematical advantage over its patrons.
+Expressed as the ratio of expected loss to the initial bet, almost all wagers in craps carry a house edge of at least 1.41%.
+In other words, players can expect to lose an average of 1.41% of their total wagers.
+The exact percentage varies between bets and across casinos, which sometimes pay differently for the same winning wager.
+Even so, several betting options still offer solid odds and respectable payouts.

 Pass/Don’t Pass Odds

-Players who have already placed a Pass Line or a Don’t Pass wager are allowed to take Odds after the point number has been established.
-This wager functions as an additional bet to the main Pass/Don’t Pass bet and it wins when the main bet wins.
-It also loses together with the main wager.
-Since it pays at true odds, however, the Odds bet on the Pass Line or the Don’t Pass comes with no built-in house advantage.
+Players who have already placed a Pass Line or Don’t Pass wager may take Odds after the point number is established.
+This wager functions as a side bet to the main Pass/Don’t Pass bet: it wins when the main bet wins and loses when the main bet loses.
+Because it pays at true odds, an Odds bet on the Pass Line or Don’t Pass carries no built-in house edge.

-The Pass Odds bet wins when the point number rolls before the 7 and the payout depends on the point.
-However, the payout here is always the same as the true odds:
+A Pass Odds bet wins when the point number rolls before a 7, and the payout depends on the point rolled.
+The payouts always match the true odds:

-Players who take Odds on the Don’t Pass bet will win if 7 is rolled before the point number.
-Once again, the payout corresponds to the true odds:
+Players who lay Odds on the Don’t Pass bet win if a 7 is rolled before the point number.
+Once again, the payout mirrors the true odds:

-However, players are not allowed to take Odds on the Line bets without making Pass on Don’t Pass bets first, which is why the casino always retains a certain advantage over them.
-Players who are in brick-and-mortar casinos should also keep in mind that betting against the shooter (the Don’t Pass bet and taking Odds on it) is not usually approved by the rest of the players around the craps table.
+However, players cannot take Odds on line bets without first making a Pass or Don’t Pass wager, which ensures the casino retains some advantage.
+In brick-and-mortar casinos, players should also remember that betting against the shooter – making a Don’t Pass bet and taking Odds on it – is often frowned upon by others at the craps table.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.